ronaldnl76/Harden-Windows-Server/README.md

 ## How did I do this?
 I used the Microsoft Security Baseline 2022 Member Server from the [Microsoft Security Compliance Toolkit 1.0](https://www.microsoft.com/en-us/download/details.aspx?id=55319) as a starter and changed and added all values from the OSConfig .csv file.
 I have added an .ADMX and .ADML file for the settings that I could nog find. (zzz.ADMX and zzz.ADML)
+If you use the MS Baseline 2022 policies you should also import the templates inside the /zip file!
+- admpwd.admx (and .adml)
+- MSS-legacy.admx (and .adml)
+- SecGuide.admx (and .adml)

 There is an new .csv file added with all settings from the CSV file categorized into:
 - NEW - these are new settings compared to those of the Security Baseline of Windows Server 2022